-The Native Plant Society of Texas awards small grants to nature centers, schools, educational groups and others to help fund development of Monarch demonstration gardens or Waystations on public sites in their immediate areas.
-This program was started to educate members and the public about Monarch conservation and to encourage restoration of Monarch habitats throughout the Texas migration flyway.
+The Native Plant Society of Texas awards small grants to nature centers, schools, educational groups and others to help fund development of Monarch Demonstration Gardens or Monarch Waystations using native plants on public sites in Texas.
+The purpose of this program is to educate members of the Society and the public about Monarch conservation and to encourage restoration of Monarch habitats throughout the Texas migration flyway.

 Amount and Source of Funds

 Grants are funded by Native Plant Society of Texas, the U.S. Fish & Wildlife Service, Monarch Watch and by individual donations to the Bring Back the Monarchs to Texas (BBMT) program.

-The total amount of monies to be budgeted for this program varies.
-Normally it is an amount that will provide for grants ranging from $50 to $400.00.
+The total amount to be budgeted for this program varies from year to year.
+At this time, individual grant amounts cannot exceed a maximum of $400.00.
 Groups are not required to spend their own funds to match the amount of the grant.

 Approved Types of Expenditures

-Funds must be spent on native milkweeds and native nectar plants.
-Applications will be accepted for new gardens and improvement and maintenance of previously installed Monarch Waystations or Monarch Demonstration Gardens.
+Funds must only be spent on native milkweeds and native nectar plants.
+Applications will be accepted for both new gardens and improvement and maintenance of established Monarch Waystations or Monarch Demonstration Gardens.
 Plants can be replaced or milkweeds can be added.
+Funds cannot be spent on signage, hardscape features, barriers, soil, amendments or any other non-plant items.

 Grant Administration Committee

-The Bring Back the Monarchs to Texas Committee shall serve as the grant administration committee.
-The committee’s duties are to evaluate and rank grant applications and to award grants.
+The Bring Back the Monarchs to Texas Committee serves as the grant administration committee.
+The committee’s duties include evaluating and ranking grant applications and awarding grants.
 Evaluation will be based on each plan’s completeness, feasibility and benefit to the Society and to the programs goals.

-- Submit the Application to the Grant Committee by February 15 of the year the grant is needed.
+- Submit the application to the Grant Committee by February 16 of the year the grant is needed.
+Email submissions are best.
+Email completed forms to BBMT@npsot.org.

 - Grants will be awarded by March 1.